 Unbiased and Independent

 Millions Served Since 2008

-THE GOOD: The main strength of buckwheat pillows is their supportiveness and adjustability.
-(Adding or removing hulls adjusts the loft.)
-These features tend to result in above average neck pain relief.
-In addition, the pillows tend to not trap heat due to good air flow.
+THE GOOD: The main strength of buckwheat pillows is their support and adjustability.
+These features tend to result in above average prevention and relief of neck pain.
+Heat trap potential is often minimal.

-THE BAD: They are too firm, too noisy, and too heavy for some.
-Limited odor is possible.
+THE BAD: They are too firm, too noisy, too heavy, and too small for some.
+Odor is possible when new.
 Experimentation to determine comfortable fill-quantity may be needed.
-They can be fairly pricey.
+They can be fairly expensive ($53 average).

-THE PILLOWS: Buckwheat pillows are filled with buckwheat hulls.
-Buckwheat is not a wheat, but a fruit related to rhubarb.
-The hulls are the husks that protect the buckwheat kernel.
+THE PILLOWS: Buckwheat pillows are filled with buckwheat hulls which are the small, hard husks that protect the buckwheat kernel.

-The ratings below show how the pillows overall as a group are evaluated by owners.
-For ratings on specific brands, see the section following this one.
+The ratings below show how buckwheat pillows overall compare to the average pillow as evaluated by consumers.
+For ratings on specific brands, see the following section.

 |Back sleep friendly||b||Back sleepers tend to be satisfied with the pillows.|

 |Stomach sleep friendly||c-||The high firmness of the pillows may undermine comfort for stomach sleepers, at least initially.|

 |Side sleep friendly||c+||The pillows are generally good for side sleep support, but the firmness may irritate the ears of some, at least initially.|